apereo/cas/developer/Build-Process.md

 | `enableKotlin`                    | Enable compilation of Kotlin's `.kt` files, if any.

-Note that you can use `-x <task>` to entirely skip/ignore a phase in the build. (i.e. `-x test`).
-Also, if you have no need to let Gradle resolve/update dependencies and new module versions for you, you can take advantage of the `--offline` flag when you build which tends to make the build go a lot faster.
-Using the Gradle daemon also is a big help.
+- You can use `-x <task>` to entirely skip/ignore a phase in the build. (i.e. `-x test`).
+- If you have no need to let Gradle resolve/update dependencies and new module versions for you, you can take advantage of the `--offline` flag when you build which tends to make the build go a lot faster.
+- Using the Gradle daemon also is a big help.
+[It should be enabled by default](https://docs.gradle.org/current/userguide/gradle_daemon.html).

 ## Tasks